Lopalp/povlib/README.md

 The project includes a helper script to upload a demo file to Google Cloud Storage and trigger a Cloud Run service for parsing.

-Set the following environment variables in your shell:
+The following environment variables **must** be set before running any of the helpers or API routes:

 ```
 export GCP_PROJECT_ID=<your-project-id>